jf3112/HotelsAppJava/README.md

-# HotelsAppJava
+# Hotels App Java

-Student project for software engineering course
+Student project for software engineering course.
+It contains not fully implemented app which was based on a class diagram.
+Several test have been implemented using **JUnit** library.